AntonioTodisco/PrivacyVisionAI/README.md

   pip install -r requirements.txt

-- Give permissions to run the start scrpit.
+- Give permissions to run the start script.
 Open the terminal in the project folder and run the following command:

   chmod +x start.sh
 - Run the start script: